flybywiresim/website/src/posts/development-update-native-msfs-2024-a380x.md

 **What other features are currently in development?**

 As our development happens openly on Github, you can browse the [Github repository](https://github.com/flybywiresim/aircraft) to see what features are currently being worked on by the community.
-It can be useful to contribute references to a relevant development if you have access to them.
+It can be useful to contribute references to a relevant development, if you have any.
 Discussion for development primarily happens on discord but can also take place on Github.
 Some useful starting points are to browse the pull requests for in-development progress and the issue tracker for reported bugs.

 **How do I report a bug or submit a feature request?**

 All bugs and feature requests are reported on the issue tracker on Github so any contributor can see it and choose to start working on it.
-You can see the list of existing issues on our [issue tracker](https://github.com/flybywiresim/aircraft/issues) and submit a new issue for a bug or feature request by opening a new issue.
+You can see the list of existing issues on our [issue tracker](https://github.com/flybywiresim/aircraft/issues) and submit bug reports or feature request by opening a new issue.